What is CRO?

 Heatmaps are images that indicate areas of a site where users interacted with your site.
 Places on your website where users click or scrolled more will appear darker on a heatmap.
-Using a heatmap will allow you to see exactly what areas of the website that users notice more.
-You can determine if users don’t see your calls-to-action and where you could place your most important information so users see it.
+Using a heatmap will allow you to see exactly what areas of the website users notice more.
+You can determine if users don’t see your calls to action and where you could place your most important information, so users see it.

 How Can I Test My Site?

 A/B testing is one of the most common forms of testing for CRO.
 With an A/B test, you will change one element on your site.
 Then, a certain percentage of your visitors will see the original page, and the remaining visitors will see the new test page with the element you changed.
 By comparing the results from each page, you can compare which version converted better.
 Once, you have the results, you can make the necessary changes to your site.